What Is The Working Time Directive

 How you are paid does not change whether time legally counts as Working Time.

-The 6-hour and 9-hour rules are the most widely misunderstood parts of the Working Time Directive for HGV drivers.
+The 6-hour and 9-hour break rules are among the most misunderstood parts of the Working Time Directive for HGV drivers.

-Even going over a threshold by one minute changes what is required.
+Even going over the limit by one minute changes what is legally required.

-Because Working Time Directive looks at Working Time, not elapsed shift time, many drivers believe they are compliant when they could possibly are not.
+Because the work time directive measures Working Time, not shift length, many drivers believe they are compliant when they are not.

 POA and breaks are not interchangeable, and using the wrong one at the wrong time is one of the fastest ways to fail an audit.